christophernajafi/sudoku/README.md

 ## Features

-- Progressive web app
+- Progressive web app enabling continued use without web connectivity.
+- Responsive design optimized for both mobile and desktop usage.
+- Persist data even after refreshing using redux-persist.
+- Custom components with local styling using styled-components.
+- Enter numbers with keyboard and navigate squares with arrow keys using react-hook-mousetrap.
-- TypeChecking using TypeScript
+- Minimized errors through type checking using the TypeScript programming language.
-- Tests using Jest
+- Improved code quality through unit testing using Jest.

 ## Technology Stack